GCSE Maths: Ratio and Proportions

 Dividing Quantities in a Given Ratio

-When dividing a quantity into a specific ratio, it is important to first determine the total parts of the ratio.
-For example, to divide 60 into the ratio 2:3:
+When dividing a quantity in a specific ratio, the total parts of the ratio must be calculated first.
+For instance, to divide 60 in the ratio 2:3:

 Worked Example